MaSe69/fromlisttok8/md/overview_1.md

 - [Registration and Fee](../scenario_r)

 These scenarios are detailed out in each section as
-- list
+- List
-- local program
+- Program locally
-- web application
+- Cloud application
-- global service
+- Global service

 ## Starting small - and sketching until it fits